antevir/at-client/README.md

 | U_CX_PORT_GET_TIME_MS | Must return a 32 bit timestamp in milliseconds.|
 | read()   | Passed as argument to uCxAtClientInit().
 Should read data from UART with a timeout in millisec.
 Must return the number of bytes received, 0 if there is no data available withing the timeout or negative value on error. |
 | write()  | Passed as argument to uCxAtClientInit().
 Should write data to the UART.
 Must return the number of actual bytes written or negative number on error. |

+# Disclaimer
+Copyright &#x00a9; u-blox

+u-blox reserves all rights in this deliverable (documentation, software, etc., hereafter “Deliverable”).

+u-blox grants you the right to use, copy, modify and distribute the Deliverable provided hereunder for any purpose without fee.

+THIS DELIVERABLE IS BEING PROVIDED "AS IS", WITHOUT ANY EXPRESS OR IMPLIED WARRANTY.
+IN PARTICULAR, NEITHER THE AUTHOR NOR U-BLOX MAKES ANY REPRESENTATION OR WARRANTY OF ANY KIND CONCERNING THE MERCHANTABILITY OF THIS DELIVERABLE OR ITS FITNESS FOR ANY PARTICULAR PURPOSE.

+In case you provide us a feedback or make a contribution in the form of a further development of the Deliverable (“Contribution”), u-blox will have the same rights as granted to you, namely to use, copy, modify and distribute the Contribution provided to us for any purpose without fee.